 - It tastes somewhat fizzy.
 If you are not drinking sparkling wine, your wine should not be fizzy.
 If your wine is fizzy, it has undergone a second fermentation.
 It is safe to drink, but maybe not enjoyable

 - It tastes bad.
 Perhaps the biggest indicator is that your wine simply tastes bad.
 You can usually tell when your wine’s gone bad if you cringe when you drink it.
-It may have an acidic flavor or taste like a paint-thinner.
+It may have an acidic flavor or taste like a paint thinner.
 Either way, a wine that has gone bad will be highly unenjoyable.

 Storing wines long-term is much more particular than people may think.
-There is a specific way that wines must be kept, including consistent temperatures, humidity levels, and absence of light.
+There is a specific way that wines must be kept, including consistent temperatures, humidity levels, and the absence of light.

-Aside from proper storage, each wine also comes with its aging time limit that must be followed.
+Aside from proper storage, each wine also comes with an aging time limit that must be followed.
 The best option is to choose a wine cellar or wine fridge for storing and aging wines.

 TIP: Check out this page for a complete list of wine products and accessories I love.
 You’ll find my recommendations for wine refrigerators, decanters, and aerators and the best place to buy wine online.
 Click here to see the complete listing.